Tokyo Ravens was a pretty thrilling anime series, so why is there no news about season 2 even after so many years?

 How many volumes of Tokyo Ravens are there?

 There are currently 16 light novel volumes of Tokyo Ravens released in Japan.
 Tokyo Ravens also has six manga series based on the light novels.
 The first manga series has eight books published, but it’s just retelling the original story in manga format, and the rest are a spin-off series.

 Is Tokyo Ravens still ongoing?

 The Tokyo Ravens light novels are still ongoing.
 The latest volume by the author Kōhei Azano (Black Blood Brothers) was published in Japan on October 20, 2018.
 The author wrote only one book in 2017 and 1 in 2018.
-And for 2019 there is for now no new volume announced.
+And for 2019, there was no new volume released.

 Which light novels does the anime of Tokyo Ravens cover?

-Tokyo Ravens Merchandise numbers – 0 figmas available for Tokyo Ravens, so that means no Natsume or Harutora figure for people to purchase.
-There are also 40 goods for Tokyo Ravens like, for example, wall scrolls and posters, many mousepads, towels, and more.
+0 figmas available for Tokyo Ravens, so that means no Natsume or Harutora figure for people to purchase.
+There are also 40 goods for Tokyo Ravens like, for example, wall scrolls and posters, many mousepads, towels.